MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-DomainProfile-DisableUnicastResponsesToMulticastBroadcast-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value is used as an on/off switch.
-If it is true, unicast responses to multicast broadcast traffic is blocked.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, the local store value is used.
+If it's true, unicast responses to multicast broadcast traffic is blocked.
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, the local store value is used.
 <!-- Device-MdmStore-DomainProfile-DisableUnicastResponsesToMulticastBroadcast-Description-End -->

 <!-- Device-MdmStore-DomainProfile-DisableUnicastResponsesToMulticastBroadcast-Editable-Begin -->